ChronoSheets/ChronoSheets-CSharp-Client/docs/JobCodesApi.md

 <a name="jobcodesdeletejobcode"></a>
 # **JobCodesDeleteJobCode**
-> CsApiApiResponseBoolean JobCodesDeleteJobCode (int? jobCodeId, string xChronosheetsAuth)
+> CSApiResponseBoolean JobCodesDeleteJobCode (int? jobCodeId, string xChronosheetsAuth)

 Delete a job code